AndrewBulata/Aragonese-Pluralisation/README.md

 4. **Crisis** → **Crises**
 5. **Phenomenon** → **Phenomena**

-Lastly, the current program cannot handle Italian or Romanian either because these languages rely on *vowel mutation* to form plurals, in addition to unpredictable internal changes in Romanian.
+Lastly, the current program cannot handle Italian or Romanian either because these languages rely on *vowel mutation* or *suffixation with consonant change* to form plurals, in addition to unpredictable internal changes in Romanian.

 Italian: bambino - bambini (child - children)
          finestra - finestre (window - windows)
+         casco - caschi (helmet - helmets) = *suffixation with consonant change*
 Romanian: om - oameni (human - humans)
           soră - surori (sister - sisters)
+          calculator - calculatoare (you might recognise this word)

 Essentially, this program is only suitable for languages that use *suffixation* (the addition of suffixes) to form plurals.